-The frequency shift for a given Doppler direction, in meters, is computed as2 (see Figure 3.14):
+The frequency shift for a given Doppler direction, in meters, is computed as (see Figure 3.14):

-2 The physics behind this correction and its derivation are clearly stated in the work of Prats-Iraola et al. 2014.
+&lt;sup>2 The physics behind this correction and its derivation are clearly stated in the work of Prats-Iraola et al. 2014.
 The movement of the platform during transmission/reception produces a net Doppler centroid, which translates into a shift in the range-time.
-Such Doppler centroid can be computed from the instantaneous Doppler frequency for each beam/burst where $|\vec{v}s(b')|$ refers to the modulus of the satellite's velocity at the corresponding beam (burst) position, c to the speed of light, τ to the pulse duration, B to the transmitted bandwidth and N{bs} to the number of beams pointing to that specific surface.
+Such Doppler centroid can be computed from the instantaneous Doppler frequency for each beam/burst pointing to that surface, which in turn is converted to range delay through the normalization by the chirp rate and then to delay.